kaycix/northcoastcnpsnursery/index.md

     #excerpt: "Plant sales have resumed during our regular <a href='/contact'>Volunteer Open Hours</a>.
 Our inventory (which peaks during our seasonal sales in May and September) is greatly reduced.
 Cash or check is appreciated."
     #excerpt: "The nursery and demonstration garden are open during <a href='/contact'>Volunteer Hours</a>.
 However, plants sales are currently on hold in preparation for our Fall Plant Sale."
     #excerpt: "The nursery and demonstration garden are open during <a href='/contact'>Volunteer Hours</a>.
 Cash or check is appreciated.
 Credit cards are also accepted.<br/><br/>Pricing, unless otherwise marked: <br/>4-inch pot: $5.00<br/> 1-gallon pot: $10.00 - $12.00"
     excerpt: "Plant sales have resumed!
-Come visit us Saturdays in November from 10-3p or during our weekly <a href='/contact'>Volunteer Open Hours</a>.
+Come visit us during our weekly <a href='/contact'>Volunteer Open Hours</a>.
 Our inventory (which peaks during our seasonal sales in May and September) is greatly reduced.
 Cash or check is appreciated."
     url: "/inventory/cnps-2024-10"
     btn_label: "View Inventory"
     btn_class: "btn--info"